John Lubbock, 1st Baron Avebury

 John Lubbock, 1st Baron Avebury (30 April 1834 – 28 May 1913), known as Sir John Lubbock, 4th Baronet, from 1865 until 1900, was an English banker, Liberal politician, philanthropist, scientist and polymath.
 Lubbock worked in his family company as a banker but made significant contributions in archaeology, ethnography, and several branches of biology.
 He coined the terms "Palaeolithic" and "Neolithic" to denote the Old and New Stone Ages, respectively.
 He helped establish archaeology as a scientific discipline, and was influential in debates concerning evolutionary theory.
 He introduced the first law for the protection of the UK's archaeological and architectural heritage.
 He promoted the establishment of public libraries and was also a founding member of the X Club.
+Bank holidays were also introduced to the UK from 1871 thanks to an Act of Parliament that he promoted.

 Early life

 John Lubbock was born in 1834, the son of Sir John Lubbock, 3rd Baronet, a London banker, and his wife Harriet.
+In 1840, his grandfather died and his father inherited the family wealth, title, 3000 acres including a 668 acre estate between Farnborough and Down.
 He was brought up in the family home of High Elms Estate, near Downe in Kent.
 The family had two homes, one at 29 Eaton Place, Belgrave Square where John was born, and another in Mitcham Grove.
 Lubbock senior had studied mathematics at Cambridge University and had written on probability, and on astronomy.
 A Fellow of the Royal Society, he was keenly involved in the scientific debates of the time, as well as serving as the Vice Chancellor of London University.
 During 1842, his father brought home a "great piece of news": the young Lubbock said later that he initially thought that the news might be of a new pony, and was disappointed to learn it was only that Charles Darwin was moving to Down House in the village.
 The youth was soon a frequent visitor to Down House, and became the closest of Darwin's younger friends.
 Their relationship stimulated young Lubbock's passion for science and evolutionary theory.
-John's mother, Harriet, was deeply religious.
+John's mother, Harriet née Hotham, was deeply religious.

-In 1845, Lubbock began studies at Eton College.
+In 1843 he went to a preparatory school and, in 1845, Lubbock began studies at Eton College.
+He left Eton due to poor health in 1848 and Darwin suggested to Lubbock senior that he gift his son a microscope for his 14th birthday.
+In 1849 he joined the Royal Institution and attended lectures during the winter sessions from 1849 to 1851.
+He also attended Friday lectures and set himself a personal reading plan.
 After finishing school, he was employed by his father's bank, Lubbock & Co. (which later amalgamated with Coutts & Co.), of which he became a partner at the age of 22.
 Around 1852, he assisted Darwin's research by examining and illustrating barnacles.
 In 1865, he succeeded to the baronetcy.